 Set free from the bonds of time to live forever in the glory of His presence we will speak of His goodness and mercies.
 And, as we come to understand the meaning and beauty of the trials he set before us we will be forever grateful and thank Him for these matters of grace.

 Thursday, November 08, 2012

-Passion has always obscured and confused the notion of truth, as in your feelings trumping what you “know.”
+Passion has always tended toward obscuring or confusing the notion of truth; as in your feelings trumping what you know factually.
 Today, we’ve gone one step further in allowing passion or strong feelings, to define the truth.
-And, this is not relegated to primitive religions or the long corrupted social science of liberalism.
-The doors to the evangelical church have been flung wide open and into its pews have come to roost those who feel and cannot think.
+And, this is not relegated to just the primitive religions or the long corrupted social science of liberalism.
+The doors to the evangelical church have long been flung wide open and into its pews have come to roost those who feel and cannot think.